andygrove/how-query-engines-work/README.md

 ## Overview

-Ballista is a distributed compute platform primarily implemented in Rust, using Apache Arrow as the memory model.
+Ballista is a proof-of-concept distributed compute platform primarily implemented in Rust, using Apache Arrow as the memory model.
 It is built on an architecture that allows other programming languages to be supported as first-class citizens without paying a penalty for serialization costs.

+## Status

+With the release of Apache Arrow 3.0.0 there are many breaking changes in the Rust implementation and as a result it has been necessary to comment out much of the code in this repository and gradually get each Rust module working again with the 3.0.0 release.

+* For the latest stable version of Ballista, see [branch-0.3](https://github.com/ballista-compute/ballista/tree/branch-0.3) *.

+## Technologies

 The foundational technologies in Ballista are: